A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Introduction

 \end{itemize}

-\subsection{Structure of the Survey}
+\subsection{Structure of the survey}

 The structure of the survey is organized as follows.
 Section \ref{sec_relatedsurvey} reviews surveys of FA and related topics.
 Section \ref{sec_overview} provides an overview of FA, including its general workflow, a general mathematical problem formulation, and its comparison with related topics.
+It also includes our taxonomy of FA works that covers five important dimensions that have significant impacts on its real-world applications and deployments.
 In Section \ref{sec_challenge}, key challenges in designing and deploying FA are discussed.
-Section \ref{sec_taxonomy} introduces our taxonomy of FA algorithms and systems.
-Our taxonomy covers five important dimensions that have significant impacts on its real-world applications and deployments.
 Section \ref{sec_technique}, we introduce key enabling techniques applied in FA, including privatization techniques to realize privacy preservation, analytics techniques to derive data analytics results, and deployment/optimization techniques to enable real-world applications.
 In the following five sections, we introduce the vast existing FA solutions in detail, where each section covers FA solutions on a particular class of data analytics tasks: Section \ref{sec_statistical} covers the computation of simple statistical metrics; Section \ref{sec_frequency} covers the tasks related to frequency estimation; Section \ref{sec_database} covers database operations (data analytics tasks formulated as SQL queries); Section \ref{sec_assistfl} covers data analytics tasks that are tailor-designed to assist FL systems; Section \ref{sec_wireless} covers the applications of FA for wireless networks.
-Section \ref{sec_openissue} discusses open issues and future research directions in FA, and Section \ref{sec_conclusion} describes the lessons learned for the survey, and then concludes the survey.
+Section \ref{sec_openissue} discusses open issues and future research directions in FA, and Section \ref{sec_conclusion} concludes the survey.
 An overview of the survey is provided in Fig. \ref{fig_organization}.
+For reading convenience, we summarize the important abbreviations used in this survey and conclude them in Table \ref{table_abb}.